-Back in the mists of time, by SEO standards, keywords were the biggest big deal for SEO.
-You sold hair care products, you’d make sure your homepage said “hair care products” and you eagerly watched your results for a search on “hair care products.”
+Back in the mists of time, by SEO standards, keywords were the biggest big deal for search engine optimization.
+If you sold hair care products, you’d make sure your homepage said “hair care products” and you eagerly watched your results for a search on “hair care products.”

 Actually, it hasn’t been quite that simple since the 20th century.
 Here are some of the complicating factors:

 Your top keyword might still be “hair care products” (as far as you can tell through the Queries report at Google Analytics), but it will bring only a small fraction of your traffic.
 Most people don’t type in “hair care products.”
 They type something like “hair care for swimmers” or “natural hair care products for curly hair.”

 A good website gets visits from thousands of keywords, and you can’t put them all on your home page.